-Depending on the age of the child, and whether they have an implant or are using the processor on a Softband, the number and frequency follow-up appointments will vary.
+Depending on the age of the child, and whether they have an implant or are using the processor on a soft band, the follow-up appointments will vary greatly.

 Subjective measurements will more often involve input from the child's family.